Vom1124/RasPi_LiDAR/README.md

 # RasPi_LiDAR
-# This is an example ros2 node to acquire pointcloud from Velodyne VLP 16 LiDAR.
+# This is an example ROS2 node to acquire pointcloud from Velodyne LiDAR.

+This example implements Velodyne VLP 16 LiDAR in  ROS2 Humble OS operating Ubuntu 22.04 LTS.
+There are some pre-requisites to connect the Velodyne LiDAR to the computer using Ethernet cable in ROS2 environment.